CrisGiacomazzi/Medical-Cost/README.md

 Clinical literature highlights that certain patient profiles are more likely to experience longer hospital stays, including elderly individuals and those with multiple comorbidities (three or more). **These high-risk groups require closer attention and proactive care planning.**

-The objective of this project was to **identify patients with a higher risk of prolonged hospital stay**s, using historical data to detect trends and risk factors.
-A descriptive dashboard was developed to:
+The objective of this project was **to decrease costs in a healthcare insurance company**, **by identify patients with a higher risk of prolonged hospital stays**, and **flag these patients** using historical data to detect trends and risk factors.

+A descriptive dashboard was also developed to:

 * Monitor hospital LOS patterns,
 * Alert stakeholders to emerging issues,